Yvnminc/ExioML/README.md

 | PxP      | AT       | Oil seeds               |   1995 |     1.60796e+08 |    1.60796e+08 |           102.858  |             265.091 |        2.9306  |
 | PxP      | AT       | Sugar cane, sugar beet  |   1995 |     1.00478e+08 |    1.00478e+08 |            31.7525 |             219.926 |        3.14141 |

-`factor_value` mirrors the canonical greenhouse-gas column so downstream pipelines can rely on a stable field name regardless of the CSV header formatting.
+`factor_value` mirrors the canonical greenhouse-gas column so downstream pipelines can rely on a stable field name regardless of CSV header formatting.

 ### Preparing regression-ready splits